Feyenoord

 second, getting out at Blaak station.
 I took the Metro and fully intended to go

-I walked back to my hotel.
-Just before I got there my mind went back to the
+Instead, I walked back to my hotel.
+Just before I got there, my mind went back to the

-side street where I’d got my chicken lunch.
+side street where I’d bought my chicken lunch.
 It had a bar on the corner.
 It was

 still open but looked a bit ropey, so I continued along to see if there was